lukaneek/cicd-pipeline/README.md

 4. https://medium.com/@muhammadnaqeeb/dockerizing-a-node-js-and-express-js-app-9cb31cf9139e (Link for setting up project and docker hub)

 5. git add . || git commit -m "message" || git push || to pull the latest code use git pull

+6. create ci.yml file

+7. add secrets to github

+8. add a repository into dockerhub this is where all the images will be kept for the github repository code.
+Name the dockhub reposiotry the same as the github repository.